rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 NOTE: 'mapping' or 'semantic harmonization' here means the activity of identifying equivalence in intended meaning between two symbol structures (e.g., a term in an ontology, a class with a term label, etc.). 'semantic compatibility' means two ontologies or two concepts/terms/symbol-structures

 ## 2. The Myth of Upper-level or Top-level ontology Use or Re-use.
-**MYTH / FALSITY**: you should use an existing upper- or top-level ontology (also called foundational, core, or generic ontology).
+**MYTH / FALSITY**:x:: you should use an existing upper- or top-level ontology (also called foundational, core, or generic ontology).

 **TRUTH** :white_check_mark::
 - (A) you **do not** need an upper- or top-level ontology.
 The same results or benefits purported by supporters of uppper ontolgoies can be achieved through other means.
 And the myth is often used as a strategy for self-gain by those upper groups to acquire more users and thereby more $ potntial. :white_check_mark: